wonderful1/PALM-Seq-cfRNA/README.md

 2. Remove_har_miRNA.pl :Remove harpin miRNA from miRNA mapping result
 2. miRNA_Count_RPM.pl :Count the miRNA reads and scale to RPM
 4. tpiRNA_Count_RPM.pl :Count the tRNA and piRNA reads and scale to RPM

+### note: Only demos are provided here, If you want to run quickly, you can find the corresponding CWL resources on the website http://www.sixoclock.net/.